 Substantial NATO-Georgia Package (SNGP)

 The U.S. provides the Co-Deputy Team leader of the SNGP Core Team, via the Ministry of Defence Advisory Program, who is responsible for overall coordination and monitoring of the implementation of the SNGP initiatives.
 In addition, the U.S. is the lead Nation for the Logistics Initiative under SNGP and has been providing resident adviser.
-The Georgian Armed Forces successfully achieved all of the Logistics Initiative objectives allowing the closure of the initiative by Spring/Summer of 2018.
+The Georgian Defence Forces successfully achieved all of the Logistics Initiative objectives allowing the closure of the initiative by Spring/Summer of 2018.

 Year of Logistics